Tennessee Tornado: Ride experience

+Layout

+The train departs the station and makes a small dip and into a left hand turn into a covered building resembling a mineshaft.
+The train makes another dip into a right hand turn and begins to ascend the 163 ft chain lift hill.
+The train make a descending banked right turn, before descending to its longest drop of 128 ft and through a tunnel.
+The train then begins to a climb through a 110 ft loop, nicknamed the "Spiro Loop".
+The train makes an overbanked right turn and through a vertical loop followed by a sidewinder, the train travels through a double-up and into the final brake run.
+The train then makes a slight left turn leading back into the station.

+Track

 Tennessee Tornado has several unique features not found on other Arrow Dynamics looping coasters.
 At the time of the coaster's construction it had been several years since the company had last built a sit-down looping coaster, so the designers created new elements and track designs for the ride, including two overbanked curves and a 110 ft "Spiro loop", the largest inversion on any Arrow Dynamics coaster.

 Tennessee Tornado is also unique in that it uses a tubular steel beam support structure similar to that of Bolliger & Mabillard roller coasters, rather than the more typical Arrow Dynamics scaffolding-style supports found on rides such as Carolina Cyclone at Carowinds and the defunct Vortex at Kings Island.
 This kind of support structure was first used on the defunct Drachen Fire at Busch Gardens Williamsburg, which opened in 1992 and closed in 1998.